Diversity, Equity, and Inclusion

 Join AANA Today

-As the nation’s professional CRNA/nurse anesthesiologist association, AANA offers every CRNA/nurse anesthesiologist and resident benefits and resources to support, advance, and protect nurse anesthesiology.
+As the nation’s professional CRNA/nurse anesthesiologist association, AANA offers every CRNA/nurse anesthesiologist, resident, and aspiring resident benefits and resources to support, advance, and protect nurse anesthesiology.